tcyber925-del/Tcyberchat/docs/MCP.md

 ## Notes

-- This is a scaffold.
-Actual MCP SDK calls (handshake, list_tools, call_tool with streaming) will replace the HTTP placeholder soon.
+- SDK-backed list_tools and call_tool are wired for ws/stdio clients; http.get has a safe HTTP fallback when no server is available.
 - Security: store tokens server-side only; never expose to frontend.
 Enforce SSRF protection when incorporating fetched content.
-- Use MCP Inspector to validate your own MCP server once implemented.
+- Use MCP Inspector to validate your own MCP server.